AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 		}
 	}()

-	// Wait for queries to complete (or fail) wg.Wait()
+	// Begin by dispatching a query for each key in pkValues e.g. PRODUCT#42/1, PRODUCT#42/4 for _, pkv := range pkValues {
+		wg.Add(1)
+		go batchPerformQuery(pkv)
+	}
+	wg.Wait()
 	close(itemsCh)
 	close(errorsCh)

-	// Collect result and form response, returning any errors that occurred result := <-batchResultCh
+	// Collect topN form response, checking for any errors that occurred result := <-batchResultCh
-	close(batchResultCh)

 	if len(result.errors) > 0 {
+		// Roll errors into one
-		err := errors.New("unable to make one or more calls to dynamodb") for _, e := range result.errors {
+		err := errors.New("one or more dynamodb calls failed") for _, e := range result.errors {
 			err = errors.Wrap(err, e.Error())
 		}